 Institute for Policy Studies joins with the International Committee for the Freedom of the Cuban 5 for the 2nd annual week of actions to get justice for: Fernando González, Gerardo Hernández, Antonio Guerrero, Ramón Labañino, And René González.

-The Institute for Policy Studies and the International Committee for the Freedom of the 5 will commemorate the 14th anniversary of their unjust imprisonment, with the music of Cuban musicians Vincente Feliu and Alejandro Valdez and keynote speaker Rafael Cancel Miranda, Puerto Rican independence fighter.
+Join the Institute for Policy Studies and the International Committee for the Freedom of the 5 as we commemorate the 14th anniversary of their unjust imprisonment.

 After ten years in prison, Rene Gonzalez is about to be free.
 But a stubborn judge wants him to remain in Miami with no protection from the Cuban exile terrorist groups there.